 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
-It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.
+It's easy to get around - everything is within walking or pedalling distance, or you can use the fast and frequent bus service.
+Take a campus tour.

-We use a variety of assessment techniques throughout the elements of the course undertaken in Computer Science.
+We use a variety of assessment techniques throughout your course.
 This allows you to practice different techniques, from report writing, presentations and live demos to timed programming assessments and closed exams.
 It also means that you are not disadvantaged by being assessed in any one way.